This document describes how you can test Macrobond application and make sure is working properly

 - The Macrobond application should now be started and should show the chart that you double clicked on in your Word document

-- Select some other background color for the chart in Macrobond:
+- Select different line color for the chart in Macrobond:

 - Close the document in Macrobond:

-- Switch to Word and verify that the chart background was also changed in the Word document
+- Switch to Word and verify that the line was also changed in the Word document

 - Start Microsoft Excel

-- There should be a Macrobond tab (in Office 2007 and 2010) or menu (older versions of Office).
-Currently only 32-bit versions of Office are supported.
+- There should be a Macrobond tab or menu (older versions of Office).

-- Add the series “Passenger Cars” to the data set by pressing the red + button.
+- Add the series 'Production Sales, Turnover (...)
+X-12 ARIMA' to the data set by pressing the red '+' button.

 Start by enabling support for Bloomberg data in the Macrobond application.
-This is done on the page “My series” in the Settings dialog found on the Edit menu:
+This is done on the Edit (in upper menu) > Settings > tab 'My series':